Fall Activities for Kids: Free Fall Bucket List Printable

 My boy was just a toddler.
 And now he’s a married man!
 How did this happen?

-For the techno-kids in your midst, work together to make a computerized slide show of the year’s photos.
+- Let them roll.
+For the techno-kids in your midst, work together to make a computerized slide show of the year’s photos or let them go with the easy-to-use video apps.
 Not only is this a great memory-making, memory-reliving experience, but doing this every year will help you capture the moment for a little longer.
-(Plus, the slide show burnt on DVD will make a great Christmas gift for the grandparents!)

 Make a Bucket List